 You’ve had a great holiday, you’re ready to get home… don’t let your defences down and think the airports won’t try to get a bit more money out of you.
 Gatwick, Manchester, East Midlands, Birmingham, Stansted and Edinburgh all offer FastTrack passport control.
 For a charge ranging between £6 per person at East Midlands to £9.99 for Gatwick, you can avoid those frustrating queues that can build up on arrival.
 But, think, is the charge actually worth it in the long run?

 And that trolley you avoided on the way out will still come with a charge for your holiday bags and perhaps that straw donkey souvenir you picked up.

 And, of course, being picked up by a loved one is unlikely to be free.
 Unlike drop off, only a couple of airports will allow free pick-up, with little signposted on websites.
-Instead, cars are pushed into a variety of car parks where the going rate for up to 30 minutes is around £4.
-Go over an hour and you can hit charges of over £50 at Luton, £11.50 at Heathrow, and £8 at Bristol.
+Instead, cars are pushed into a variety of car parks where the going rate for up to 30 minutes is around £6.
+Go over an hour and you can hit charges of over £22 at Luton, £28 at Leeds, and £12 at Bristol.

 Some airports do offer free parking of up to two hours in the long-stay car parks such as Gatwick, where you hop on the transfer bus to the arrivals area.
 Check online for each airport’s arrangements to avoid high charges.